 When we sin to or with our body, we are sinning to or with the Lord’s temple.
 Conversely, it pleases the Lord when we treat or use our bodies righteously.

 Verses to Help you Focus on Self-care and Learn Self-care God’s Way

 - “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 (Ephesians, 2:10) (NIV).

-- “So do not fear, for I am with you; do not be dismayed, for I am your God.
-I will strengthen you and help you; I will uphold you with my righteous right hand.”
-(Isaiah 41:10) (NIV).
+- “Don’t be afraid, for I am with you.
+Don’t be discouraged, for I am your God.
+I will strengthen you and help you.
+I will hold you up with my victorious right hand.”
+(Isaiah 41:10) (NLT).

 Having God with me is what helps me overcome anxiousness, make better choices, and take better care of myself throughout the day.